-- 1. Call your child's school by 8:30 am - 2.
-Press the button for the Attendance Line - 3.
-Leave a clear message stating: Your name, your child's name, Child's homeroom teacher, Reason for absence.
+- 1. Call your child's school the day of the absence by 8:30 am - 2.
+Press the menu option for the Attendance Line - 3.
+Leave a clear message stating your name, your child's name, child's homeroom teacher, and reason for absence. - 4.
+Email the office or send a written note the following day, with the student's name, date of the absence, the reason for the absence, and parent/guardian signature to be considered an unexcused absence.